 The displays of fresh, local fruit and other products are gorgeous, including those at this shop, open since 1929.

-Like in California, clementines are a sign of cold weather in Tuscany.
+Like in California, clementines and other citrus are a sign of cold weather in Tuscany.

 Sun-dried tomatoes, anyone?